QuantEcon/lecture-source-py/source/rst/ols.rst

 :cite:`Acemoglu2001` argue this is unlikely because:

--  The majority of settler deaths were due to malaria and yellow fever, and had limited effect on local people
+-  The majority of settler deaths were due to malaria and yellow fever and had a limited effect on local people

 -  The disease burden on local people in Africa or India, for example, did not appear to be higher than average, supported by relatively